Best subscription billing software: 6 top platforms compared [2026]

 - Card updater support and wallet updates

 If you’re losing meaningful revenue to declines, evaluate dunning like a product, not a checkbox.
+For example, a streaming platform by 3.5% and cut subscription churn by 5% after restructuring their retry logic and recovery flows — saving over €100K annually in the process.

 Global payments readiness